 Special models, called input-output models, exist to conduct economic impact analysis.
 There are several input-output models available.
-IMPLAN (IMpact Analysis for PLANning from the Minnesota IMPLAN Group)11 is one such model.
+IMPLAN (IMpact Analysis for PLANning from the Minnesota IMPLAN Group)10 is one such model.
 Many economists use IMPLAN for economic contribution analysis because it can measure output and employment impacts, is available on a county-by-county basis, and is flexible for the user.
 IMPLAN has some limitations and qualifications, but it is one of the best tools available to economists for input-output modeling.
 Understanding the IMPLAN tool, its capabilities, and its limitations will help ensure the best results from the model.

 One of the most critical aspects of understanding economic impact analysis is the distinction between the "local" and "non-local" economy.
 The local economy is identified as part of the model-building process.
 Either the group requesting the study or the analyst defines the local area.
+Typically, the study area (the local economy) is a county or a group of counties that share economic linkages.